 “During the week, we saw people coming to Jesus for the first time or coming back to him after years apart, and levels of forgiveness which were quite miraculous because no one, in their own strength, would be able to bring such forgiveness, reconciliation and, ultimately, peace.”

-George Snyman will be visiting Germany and the UK at the end of May to the middle of June.
+George Snyman will be visiting UK at the beginning to middle of June.
 This is an exciting opportunity for people to come together to hear stories from Africa.
 We invite you to join him at one of these venues and listen to what God is doing in the lives of the orphaned and vulnerable children in Africa.

 “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you, who are kept by the power of God through faith for salvation ready to be revealed in the last time.”
 1 Peter 1:3-5